mohdumair8896/mohdumair8896/README.md

 <h3 align="center">Engineer 🧑‍💻 </h3>

-I am a Cloud and DevOps Fresher ☁️.
+I am a Cloud and DevOps enthusiast ☁️.
 Passionate about Cloud and the services its provides in DevOps Community.

 ---